code-423n4/2023-08-shell-findings/data/Varun_05-Q.md

         else return self.px_init.mul(ABDK_ONE.sub(t(self))).add(self.px_final.mul(t(self)));
     }
    so here t is subtracted from ABDK_ONE which is a large number so clearly the percentage definiton can be miss interpretted.

+## Natspec info about a variable doesn't correctly interprets the correct value of the constant BASE_FEE
+/**
+     @notice
+     Equivalent to roughly twenty-five basis points since fee is applied twice.
+    */
+    uint256 public constant BASE_FEE = 800;
+in comments it is written that 25 basis points but base_fee is declared with 800 basis points